carpentriesoffline/offlinedatasci/paper.md

 science training and conduct data science work in locations with limited or no internet access.
-We developed the offlinedatasci package to help address this challenge as part of a broader set of tools and instructional materials developed by Carpentries offline to facilitate teaching and doing data science in internet limited environments.
+We developed the offlinedatasci package to help address this challenge as part of a broader set of tools and instructional materials developed by CarpentriesOffline to facilitate teaching and doing data science in Internet limited environments.
 Offlinedatasci automates the downloading and updating of the most recent materials for running workshops, and conducting offline data science work more broadly, including open source statistical and graphing